 Houston Bar Association-CLE Distinguished Member

 Houston Influential 40 Under 40

 “Women of Power and Purpose” Award in 2013 from the Houston Sun.

 “Woman of Now” Hall of Fame Honoree, U.S. House of Representatives, 18th Congressional District.

 As a judge, Maria chaired the Security Committee of the Board of District Judges and served as a member of the board’s Administration of Justice and the Legislative Committees.

-Judge Jackson volunteers as a mentor for at-risk youth, high school students, law students and young lawyers.
-She is a lifetime member of the Houston Livestock Show and Rodeo and an active member of the Houston Chapter of Links, Inc., where she serves as chair of the Services to Youth program.
+Judge Jackson volunteered as a mentor for at-risk youth, high school students, law students and young lawyers.
+She is a lifetime member of the Houston Livestock Show and Rodeo and an alumni member of the Houston Chapter of Links, Inc., where she served as chair of the Services to Youth program.

 Judge Jackson is a sustaining member of the Harris County Democratic Party, a member of Lakewood Church and a member of Delta Sigma Theta Sorority.